 You must complete a WCHS Volunteer Application and be approved before volunteering or performing court-appointed community service.
 Applications may be completed online or dropped off at the shelter during open hours.
 Our staff will review your application and contact you within 24-48 hours.

 After your application is approved, you must attend one volunteer orientation shift at the shelter (1340 Old Moscow Rd, Pullman).
-Training shifts are held every Sunday 9 - 11 am, 1 - 3 pm, or 3:30 - 5:30 pm, except for holidays.
-If you cannot commit to a Sunday training shift, limited training shifts are available weekdays from 9 - 11 am.
-Space is limited at each shift.
-Please call shelter staff at 509-332-3422 or email email@example.com to reserve your space for training.
+Training shifts are held every morning from 9 - 11 AM, except for holidays.
+Space is limited and weekend shifts fill up quickly.
+Please call shelter staff at 509-332-3422 or email firstname.lastname@example.org to reserve your space for training.
+Dog walking and enrichment volunteer shifts are at 9:30 AM on Sundays.

 *Due to space and time constraints, WCHS, unfortunately, cannot always accept walk-ins for training.
 Thank you for your understanding!